Learn More About Project Search

 Welcome!
-Here you can learn about Project Search, the best way to get a jumpstart on your four years at Duke. pSearch is designed as an introduction to undergraduate research.
-Over two weeks, participants will be introduced to the discoveries at this high-powered research university and gain the basic skill set to start their own experience--all before their classmates even step foot on campus!
+Here, you can learn about Project Search, the best way to get a jumpstart on your four years at Duke. pSearch is designed as an introduction to undergraduate research.
+Over two weeks, participants will be introduced to the discoveries at this high-powered research university and gain the basic skill set to start their own experience--all before their classmates arrive to campus!
 Incoming students can choose from two research tracks.
 In the sciences track, students will learn valuable lab techniques through the completion of a metagenomics project.
 In the humanities track, students will use humanistic inquiry to develop their own research projects in an area of their choosing.
-Whether you are curious about history, art, literature, music, economics, law, politics, global health, or a different topic, you will have the chance to explore your interests by performing an independent research project.
+Whether you are curious about history, art, literature, music, economics, law, politics, global health or a different topic, you will have the chance to explore your interests by performing an independent research project.

-- For the science track, teach basic biology lab skills through a metagenomic analysis of micro-environments around Duke campus
+- Teach basic biology lab skills through a metagenomic analysis of micro-environments around Duke campus (Sciences Track)

-- For the humanities track, expose students to the various resources available for study at Duke through visits to The Edge, the Nasher Museum of Art, the Rubenstein Rare Book Library, and more
+- Expose students to the various resources available for study at Duke through visits to The Edge, the Nasher Museum of Art, the Rubenstein Rare Book Library, and more (Humanities Track)

-- Provide exposure to a wide variety of life sciences and humanities fields through daily lunch talks by research faculty catered by a different Durham restaurant each day
+- Expose students to a wide variety of life sciences and humanities fields through daily lunch talks by research faculty, catered by different Durham restaurants

-- Introduce students to Duke and Durham, America's foodiest small town, by exploring local restaurants and taking a salsa dance lesson at Cuban Revolution
+- Introduce students to Duke and Durham, America's foodiest small town, by exploring local restaurants and visiting local sites

-- Provide upperclassmen mentors and a group of close friends before orientation week begins
+- Provide upperclass student mentors and a group of close friends before New Student Orientation week begins

-If you want to become acquainted with Duke and Durham before other students arrive, meet Duke faculty one on one, and get a head start on your own research, consider applying for pSearch.
-We are looking for students who are interested in gaining exposure to research -- especially those who haven't had formal research experience in high school.
-We look forward to hearing from you, and cannot wait to see what you can discover in your four years at Duke.
+If you want to become acquainted with Duke and Durham before other students arrive, meet Duke faculty one-on-one and get a head-start on your own research, consider applying for pSearch.
+We are looking for students who are interested in gaining exposure to research -- especially those who haven not had formal research experience in high school.
+We look forward to hearing from you and cannot wait to see what you can discover in your four years at Duke.